 As the revolution in genetic research took off, I began working with scientists here at Wake Forest Baptist Medical Center and around the country to pinpoint the gene that seemed responsible for the high frequency of kidney disease.
-Our multi-center research team found a major gene less than one year ago.
+Our multi-center research team found a major gene in 2010.
 In fact, it is one of the strongest genetic effects in a common disease yet discovered.

 Although we don’t have a cure yet, we are searching to find one.
 Now we understand what led to the higher rate of kidney disease among our African- American patients.
 Kidney disease is a leading cause of disability and death, especially in the Southeast.
 Across the country, 7.5 out of every 100 African Americans will eventually develop end-stage kidney failure and require dialysis or a kidney transplant.
 In contrast, the rate among Caucasian Americans is 2 out of every 100.